Three Kinds of MOOCs « Lisa's

 By Lisa, on August 15th, 2012 We are so into MOOCs now that it’s too much for me.
 Gotta apply Ockham’s Razor 2.0 to this stuff.
 At the Ed-Media conference, I attended a session by Sarah Schrire of Kibbutzim College of Education in Tel Aviv.
 In her discussion of Troubleshooting MOOCs, she noted the dificulties in determining her own direction in offering a MOOC in the “Stanford model” MOOCs versus the “connectivism” MOOCs.
-I found myself breaking it down into three categories instead.
 Each type of MOOC has all three elements (networks, tasks and content), but each has a goal that is dominant.
 Network-based MOOCs are the original MOOCs, taught by Alec Couros, George Siemens, Stephen Downes, Dave Cormier.
 Task-based MOOCs emphasize skills in the sense that they ask the learner to complete certain types of work.
 Content-based MOOCs are the ones with huge enrollments, commercial prospects, big university professors, automated testing, and exposure in the popular press.